Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Electronic Stopping Power Models

 \section{Electronic Stopping Power Models}

 For any ESP model, the simulated ion range profiles vary along different crystal orientations, due to the different atomic environments encountered \cite{nordlund_2016_channel}.
 Adjusting the ESP model further modifies these predictions.
 In this work, we compare trajectory-dependent ion range profile predictions in a variety of materials using different models for the ESP.
-We categorize two distinct ESP model types: (1) velocity-dependent models for which values can be obtained using SRIM or rt-TDDFT, that apply a scalar retarding force to the projectile ion dependent on its instantaneous velocity, without accounting for the ion's local environment, and (2) trajectory-dependent models, which explicitly consider the local ion environment in the calculation of the retarding force, i.e. the UTTM model.
+We categorize two distinct ESP model types: {(1) scalar models, whereby a velocity-dependent retarding force is applied to the projectile ion without accounting for the ion's local environment, and (2) trajectory-dependent models, such as the UTTM model, which explicitly consider the ion's local environment in the calculation of the retarding force on the projectile.}